 There are lots of options for doing this but either an online CV-builder or a document template will probably ensure that you stick to a simple and professional style and format.

 Templates that have 2 columns often work better as they allow you to set out information well but increase what is included on the first page.

 In terms of online CV builders here are 3 that we recommend:

 Question.
 Am I limited to listing just one strength in my personal statement?

 Answer.
 No. But you will probably find it hard to provide strengths for all of the criteria.
-So its best to limit yourself to 2 to 3 at the most.
+So it’s best to limit yourself to 2 to 3 at the most.
 Otherwise, you lose their attention and also stop them from focusing on where you want to be.
 Remember this is determining the narrative that you want them to remember you by.
-So you have to decide if you want to be known as the medical graduate with a strong research background or perhaps the medical graduate who used to be a management consultant.
+So you have to decide if you want to be known as a medical graduate with a strong research background or perhaps the medical graduate who used to be a management consultant.
 Try not to confuse them too much.

 Question.
 How long should a personal statement be?